lemonce/lemonce.net/source/feature.md

 ---

 #### Recorder
+- Record every web action with high web UI recognition accuracycan
-- Recorder can finish most of the test cases
+- Complete most of test casese with less coding required
-- Recording generate the code and comments automatically
+- Generate codes and comments automatically when recording
 - Support to select the exact element in Iframe when recording
 - Only a small amount of code needs to be written to improve the test cases